bosborne/BioPythonUtils/README.md

 #### "Genbank To Fasta"

-Converts the selection, 1 or more Genbank entries, to Fasta format.
+Converts the selection, 1 or more GenBank entries, to Fasta format.

 ### Issues